wp-plugins/dropbox-backup/readme.txt

 = Is it possible to migrate my website with your Dropbox back up tool? =

 Many people stay us this question and our answer is - YES!
 It' good possibility to use our back up plugin specially for migration of webpages.
 Also you can migrate your website locally.
-If you make a local backup, then you can download it to your PC, upload to another place and
+If you make a local backup, then you can download it to your PC, upload to another place and make recovery there.

+= How to make a recovery of my webpage? =

+Dropbox Backup and Restore plugin work autonomously.
+In case, if your page not available, you may use www.webpage-backup.com to recovery your webpage from backup.

 == Changelog ==